Kabara (Fiji)

 The Fiji Village news service reported on 28 March 2006 that the World Wide Fund for Nature had donated thirteen 5000-gallon water tanks to Kabara, which would likely eliminate water shortages on the island.

+Kabara was the first site promoted under the Climate Witness Programme in the Pacific.

 A notable native from Kabara was the late wood carver Jone Lupe, whose family have been engaged in the craft for generations.